 Catalog: This indicates the year you started your program.
 It lists the classes required to complete your degree at the time you started your program/major.
 You will complete the courses required for your catalog year, so keep this year as a reference point when reviewing program materials like suggested sequence of study, course cost, printed tracking sheets, or other materials distributed by your program.

 Active Registration Restrictions: This can prevent you from registering for classes or graduating.
 These include, but are not limited to:

 - Academic Suspension

 - Business Office Hold

 - Library Hold

 - Foundation Hold

-Program Status: Indicates your overall progress through the program of study.
+Program Summary: Indicates your overall progress through the program of study.

 - Pending (Anticipated Complete): You’re on track to complete the program based on the following criteria.
 You should apply for graduation with this status.